nithinpradeep38/store-sales-prediction/README.md

 Using the classical machine learning tasks like Data Exploration, Data Cleaning, Feature Engineering, Model Building and Model Testing, we try out different machine learning algorithms that’s best fit for the above case.
+We try to build a solution that should able to predict the sales of the different stores of Big Mart according to the provided dataset.